Schedule for George H.W. Bush's Capitol ceremony, funeral and burial

 WASHINGTON — Former President George H.W.
-Bush, who died late Friday, will be transported from Houston to lie in state at the U.S. Capitol Monday afternoon.
+Bush, who died late Friday, has been transported from Houston to lie in state at the U.S. Capitol Monday afternoon.
 On Wednesday morning, the late president will be honored with a state funeral at the National Cathedral in Washington, D.C.

 U.S. flags at the White House, on all public buildings and grounds, at all military posts and naval stations, on all naval vessels and at U.S. consulates and embassies abroad are flying at half-staff for 30 days, and President Trump, who will attend the funeral with the First Lady, also designated Wednesday a national day of mourning.